alanb128/opendatacam-ei/README.md

 ## For Edge Impulse Imagine 2022 Demo
 This version runs EI on the CPU and Opendatacam on the GPU

+For this demo, you must start the Opendatacam UI first by browsing to <local IP>:8080

+The script must manually be started in the ei service by running `runner.py` in `/usr/src/app`

 The EI service starts data recordings of opendatacam and then runs inferences on them.
 The model used is determined by the API_KEY and HMAC_KEY, which causes the specified model to be downloaded at the container start.
 Optionally, the resulting data files can be uploaded back up to EI for re-training the model.
 The following device variables can be used:

 `SAVE_DATA_FILES` - Specifies if each data file be saved on the device.
 Default is `1` which is True, set to `0` for False.